Nicolás Ferreira (footballer)

-Michael Nicolás Ferreira Berrondo (born 7 February 2002) is a Uruguayan professional footballer who plays as a forward for Campeonato Brasileiro Série B club Remo, on loan from Montevideo Wanderers.
+Michael Nicolás Ferreira Berrondo (born 7 February 2002) is a Uruguayan professional footballer who plays as a forward for Campeonato Brasileiro Série B club Ceará, on loan from Montevideo Wanderers.

 Career

 Ferreira began his professional career at Montevideo Wanderers, the same club where he trained.
 He stood out in the Clásico del Prado, scoring the winning goal for the Bohemios in their 1-0 victory over River Plate.

 In August 2025, he had his first experience outside Uruguay when he was loaned to Remo, in the Brazilian second division.